 You get what you pay for, and admittedly, during our review we found the comb attachments for keeping hair trimmed to various lengths are way more fiddly and annoying than the 7000 Series' built-in trimmer.
 Still, Philips is rightly proud of the 3000's build quality and this puppy is guaranteed for two years, with the brand claiming that the blades will never need oiling.

 You might also want to consider stepping up to the Series 5000 Bodygroomer.
 This costs a little more and while it doesn't really offer improved trimming, it does boast longer battery life (60 minutes) and an extension handle that can be fitted for easier defoliating of your back hair.

 The auto-sensing beard technology in this all-in-one trimmer is pretty cool, as it senses the length and thickness of your facial bush 13 times per second in order to adjust the power of the motor to hair thickness for a smooth shave.

-It negates the need to constantly adapt settings and makes it a real breeze to use on thick beards.
+It negates the need to constantly adapt settings – we found it makes it a real breeze to use on thick beards.
 On top of this, the Lithium-Ion battery holds it charge really well and the 100 hours running time should be plenty enough for a few weeks worth of shaving without the need to recharge.